dwsmpsn/neighborhood-map/README.md

 #### Note:
 - Google API is not loaded synchronously because after porting my js work into the knockout format, I kept getting a "google is not defined error".
 The only way I could fix it was to make sure the API loaded before the JS files.
+  - update: it was working asynchronously and then stopped again.
+I have no idea what the issue is and cannot find a solution.

 ### Sources